Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 I’ve always followed charts in the past to know when to cut off bulk fermentation, but lately, I’ve been pushing those limits and learned that how the dough looks and feels matters more.
 Learning to read the dough has been a massive help for me.

 You want to see a dough that’s airy, puffy, and slightly domed with tons of bubbles all around the sides of the bowl.
-It should jiggle like jello when you shake the bowl and feel soft and puffy when poked.
+It should jiggle like jello when you shake the bowl and feel soft and pillowy when poked.

 Don’t be afraid to push the limits a bit.
 Slightly overproofed dough tends to bake up better than underproofed dough, so when in doubt, just let it sit a little longer.